7hekaka/newcytosim/doc/main/faq.md

 	drag_coefficient = 6 * PI * viscosity * radius

 A similar formula is used for elongated objects (filaments).
 Cytosim allows you to set a different viscosity for the Fiber or the Solid (by default it is using the global viscosity).
-In this way, you can control where the ‘drag’ of your objects more finely.
+In this way, you can control where the `drag` of your objects more finely.
 For instance, you can set the viscosity of the Solid higher, and this affects only the drag coefficient of this Solid.

 The speed of an object is then proportional to the total force vector acting on it: